Robust Activity Detection for Massive Random Access: Numerical Experiment

 where $N_{\textup{sim}}$ is the number of Monte Carlo trials, $\mathds{1}(\cdot)$ denotes the indicator function, $\ccalM^\circ$ is the true set of active devices, and $\ccalM_{n}$ is the estimated support for the $n$-th Monte Carlo trial.
 Missed detection occurs when an active device is incorrectly identified as inactive.
 The (empirical) probability of missed detection ($\pmd$) is defined the ratio of missed devices relative to the total number of active devices averaged over MC trials:

 \revised{ Since we select exactly $K$ devices as active in our simulations (where $K = |\mathcal{M}^\circ|$ is the true number of active devices), the number of false alarms equals the number of misdetections, thus, $\pfa =\pmd$ (see also~\cite{chen2018sparse}).
 Consequently, in the following experiments, we only show $P_{\text{MD}}$.} All experiments are conducted on a workstation equipped with a 16-core Intel Xeon w5-2465X CPU and 192 GB of memory.
+The code is available at \url{https://github.com/xnnjw/RobustAD_release}.